AtakanTurgut/EmlakBizim.ASP/README.md

 However, it's best to start the project with "[\Views\Home\Index.cshtml](https://github.com/AtakanTurgut/emlakbizim/blob/master/emlakBizim/Views/Home/Index.cshtml)" to run it properly.

 The application also has an admin panel.
 Admin can perform operations such as adding, deleting, updating, seeing all places.
+For the admin page:
+                User Name: atakanturgut
+                Password : 123456

 The project runs on "[localhost:?/](https://localhost:44330/)".